Pennsylvania Route 29: Post-split

-In 1996, plans were made by the Pennsylvania Turnpike Commission (PTC) to construct E-ZPass-only slip ramps connecting the Pennsylvania Turnpike to PA 29 near Devault.
+In 1996, plans were made by the Pennsylvania Turnpike Commission (PTC) to construct slip ramps connecting the Pennsylvania Turnpike to PA 29 near Devault.
 Construction of the ramps were seen as necessary in order to provide a turnpike connection to the nearby Great Valley Corporate Center, along with traffic relief to the area of suburban Chester County that lies within the 14-mile stretch of the turnpike between the Downingtown and Valley Forge interchanges.
+The ramps would use electronic toll collectioninstead of traditional toll booths, and so it would be only accessible for E-ZPass tagholders.
 The slip ramps initially faced opposition from local residents, as they voiced concern as to the potential implications a turnpike connection would have on traffic in the area.
 Funding for the PA 29 slip ramp was approved in 2002, but due to environmental concerns, design issues, and continued opposition, construction did not begin until March 2011.
-The interchange officially opened to the public on December 11, 2012.
+The interchange officially opened to the public on December 11, 2012, as exit 320 on the turnpike.
 Following the turnpike's switch to toll-by-plate electronic toll collection in 2020, the interchange is no longer E-ZPass only, and is now open to non-E-ZPass tagholders.

 In 2009, a roundabout was constructed at the intersection of PA 29 and PA 73 in Lower Frederick Township, which resulted in a decrease in crashes at the junction following its opening.

-In November 2020, a portion of PA 29 in Collegeville was realigned to directly cross East Main Street from 2nd Avenue to 1st Avenue, as the previous alignment had no direct connection between 2nd Avenue and 1st Avenue, forcing PA 29 drivers onto East Main Street for about 200 ft.
+In November 2020, the intersection between PA 29 and East Main Street in Collegeville was realigned to allow for drivers continuing on PA 29 to directly cross through the intersection.
+Before, drivers on PA 29 had to briefly use East Main Street for about 200 ft to continue on the route.